PLAN YOUR VISIT

-If you are a group of 10 or more people, we can offer you a further discount if you book your tickets in advance (this offer is not available to customers purchasing tickets on the day of racing, for concert race days or on other special rates).
+If you are a group of 10 or more people, we can offer you a further discount if you book your tickets in advance (this offer is not available to customers purchasing tickets on the day of racing, for concert race days, the 1856 Lounge or on other special rates).
 Online purchases of 10 or more tickets of the same type will automatically receive a 5% discount.
 No discounts will apply to concert racedays.

-When purchasing your tickets in advance you can also purchase a variety of vouchers to enhance your day.
-If you'd like to book vouchers for the BBQ Pack, Champagne, Totepool Betting or the Fairground, simply select the date you wish to attend then select the vouchers you require for that particular race day.
+When purchasing your tickets in advance you can also purchase vouchers to enhance your day.
+If you’d like to book vouchers for Champagne or for the Fairground, simply select the date you wish to attend then select the number of vouchers you require for that particular race day.

-Treat yourself or a friend to a glass of Louis Roederer Brut Premier Champagne.
-Cost £8.00 per glass or £48 per bottle.
+Treat yourself or a friend to a bottle of Louis Roederer Brut Premier Champagne.
+Cost £59 per bottle.